New Horizons

 John Glenn was a distinguished pilot in both World War II and Korea.
 After his time with NASA, he went on to serve for 24 years in the United States Senate.
 This included time on the Senate Foreign Relations Committee and the Senate Governmental Affairs Committee.
 His political interests included energy policy, nuclear non-proliferation, and environmental issues.
 He eventually became the oldest man to date to fly in space, when he flew on the space shuttle Discovery during mission STS-95.

 He died on December 8, 2016.
-He he had received a heart valve replacement shortly before his death, and his health had been in general decline for much of that year.
+He had received a heart valve replacement shortly before his death, and his health had been in general decline for much of that year.
 He was the last surviving member of the Mercury Seven.
 After laying in state at the Ohio Statehouse, he was laid to rest at Arlington National Cemetery.

 The Friendship-7 capsule is on display at the Smithsonian National Air and Space Museum in Washington, DC.